Actindo-AG/Documentation/Core1Platform/UsingCore1/05_ManageDashboard.md

 # Manage dashboards

-An Actindo dashboard gives an overview of important key figures, statistics and system health information.
+An Actindo dashboard gives an overview of important module-specific key figures and statistics with which you can inform the user.
-Depending on the user role, different information might be relevant.
-While other modules have a predefined dashboard, you can configure multiple customized dashboards for the *Actindo Core1 Platform* that are adopted for different purposes.
+Depending on the user role, different information might be relevant, so that you can configure different dashboards for different user groups for the *Actindo Core1 Platform*.
 The number of dashboards is unlimited.
-A set of dashlets to be used is predefined for specific modules.
-A dashlet is an individual component that can be added or removed from a dashboard.
+For certain modules, a set of dashlets is predefined.
+A dashlet is an individual component that you can add or remove from a dashboard.

 ## Create a dashboard

-Create a dashboard to define a specific view on the key figures, statistics and system information that is relevant for a specific user role.
+Create a dashboard to define a specific view key figures and statistics that is relevant for a specific user role.

 #### Prerequisites